Former Guatemala dictator Rios Montt convicted of genocide

 Rios Montt denied the charges in court on Thursday, saying he never ordered genocide and had no control over battlefield operations.

-"I am innocent," he told the courtroom, sporting thick glasses and a gray mustache.
+"I am innocent," he told the courtroom, sporting thick glasses and a gray moustache.
 "I never had the intent to destroy any national ethnic group.

 "I have never ordered genocide," he added, saying he took over a "failing" Guatemala in 1982 that was completely bankrupt and full of "subversive guerrillas."